The Guardian, New Reviews section

 . . . not simply another detail of the Holocaust but a matter of enduring existential, psychological and moral reflection.

-will review Tehran Children in the upcoming October 15 issue:
+A starred review of Tehran Children by Dan Kaplan appeared in October 15 issue:

 The backstory about how Dekel, now a professor of comparative literature in the U.S., began researching this project with an Iranian colleague, adds an interesting personal aspect to this work of excellent scholarship and a harrowing history illuminating both the specifics of the past and the universal aspects of the refugee experience.